allush/go-rucaptha/README.md

 go-rucaptha
 -----------

-Go-rucaptha is the package to work with API rucapthca (https://rucaptcha.com)
+Go-rucaptha is the package to work with API rucaptcha (https://rucaptcha.com)

 Installation